LindaHaviv/CLI_Apps/README.md

 # CLI_Apps
-A collective list of free CLI Apps
+A collective list of cool CLI Apps